Sowbugs & Pillbugs

 - Reduce humidity and moisture indoors with proper ventilation (stove hood fans, bathroom fans, dryer vents leading outdoors, etc.).

 - Make sure your attic, basement, and crawlspace are well-ventilated.

 - Maintain, clean, and repair downspouts and gutters.

 - Seal cracks, crevices, and other openings on the inside and outside of the building using caulk.

 - Weather-strip doors and windows, especially at the ground level.

-Insect Control Solutions in WA, OR, and ID from PURCOR
+Insect Control Solutions from PURCOR

 If you’re experiencing an infestation of sowbugs or pillbugs, get in touch with your local pest control provider for an inspection.
-At PURCOR, our service specialists are trained to identify all kinds of pests in the Northwest and conditions contributing to their presence.
+At PURCOR, our service specialists are trained to identify all kinds of pests and conditions contributing to their presence.
 Contact us today to request a pest control quote!